Introduction to For Loops in Python

 For Loops and Sets: Unique Data Iteration

-Now let’s talk about sets.
-Sets in Python are collections of unique items.
-Unlike lists and tuples, sets do not allow duplicate elements.
-This makes them perfect for scenarios where you need to ensure that all items are unique, such as managing a list of participants in an event or keeping track of unique words in a document.
+Now, let’s talk about sets.
+In Python, sets are collections of unique items.
+Unlike lists or tuples, sets don’t allow duplicate elements.
+This makes them great for situations where you want to ensure all items are unique, like keeping track of event participants or counting distinct words in a document.

 Iterating Over Sets with For Loops

-Using a for loop to iterate over a set is straightforward.
-Since sets are unordered collections, the order in which items are accessed may vary, but all items will be accessed exactly once.
+Using a for loop to iterate over a set is simple.
+Since sets are unordered, the order in which you access the items may vary each time, but every item will be accessed exactly once.

 Here’s a basic example: